 Kissingerism

-At age 92, Henry Kissinger is a legend.
+Turning 100, the accolades for Henry Kissinger are pouring in.
+He is a legend.
 Over decades, he has assiduously cultivated and constructed the image of the sagacious elder statesman.
-Corporate journalists hang on to his every word.
+Corporate journalists hang on his every word.
 Politicians seek his advice.
-But is the respect and reverence he receives deserved?
+But what is his record to deserve such respect and reverence?
 He is one of the most notorious characters of this or any other period in history.
-Just ask the Kurds, the East Timorese, the Bangladeshis, the Laotians, the Chileans what they think of the Nobel Peace Prize laureate.
+Just ask the Kurds, the East Timorese, the Bangladeshis, the Laotians, and the Chileans what they think of the Nobel Peace Prize laureate.
 But since they are “unpeople,” their opinions don’t count.
-When he was Nixon’s national security advisor, Kissinger displayed his kowtowing to power when he kept silent as his boss made anti-Jewish comments.
+When he was Nixon’s national security advisor, Kissinger displayed his kowtowing to power when he kept silent as his boss made anti-Semitic remarks.
 When Nixon demanded that Cambodia be bombed, he conveyed the order like a good errand boy.
 It was Kissinger who once boasted, “The illegal we do immediately, the unconstitutional takes a little longer.”

 Speaker